 In 2016, the European Union ("EU") adopted a comprehensive overhaul of its data protection regime from a national legislative approach to a single European Economic Area Privacy Regulation, the General Data Protection Regulation ("GDPR"), which went into effect in May 2018.
-The EU data protection regime expands the scope of the EU data protection law to all foreign companies processing personal data of EU residents, imposes a strict data protection compliance regime with severe penalties of up to the greater of 4% of worldwide turnover or €20 million, and includes new rights such as the "portability" of personal data.
+The EU data protection regime expands the scope of the EU data protection law to all foreign companies processing Personal Information of EU residents, imposes a strict data protection compliance regime with severe penalties of up to the greater of 4% of worldwide turnover or $\epsilon$ 20 million, and includes new rights such as the "portability" of Personal Information.
 Although the GDPR applies across the EU without a need for local implementing legislation, EU member states have the ability to interpret the GDPR opening clauses, which permit region-specific data protection legislation and have the potential to create inconsistencies on a country-by-country basis.
+The United Kingdom passed similar legislation (the "UK GDPR") which took effect in 2021 and provides severe penalties of up to the greater of 4% of worldwide turnover or $\epsilon$ 4%.
+The United Kingdom passed similar legislation (the "UK GDPR") which took effect in 2021 and provides severe penalties of up to the greater of 4% of worldwide turnover or $\epsilon$ 17.5 million.
+We may also be subject to many other foreign privacy laws that are modeled at least in part after the GDPR, including China's Personal Information Protection Law (PIPL), Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) and territorial Canadian privacy laws, and the Privacy Acts of Australia and New Zealand.

-Our Direct-to-Consumer business currently has limited international operations which would subject it to the GDPR.
-Our Wholesale Sales and Ancillary Services segment maintains an office in Vienna, Austria that provides marketing support services for its international (including EU) customers.
-We have evaluated GDPR and its requirements, and believe we are currently in compliance with GDPR in all material respects.
+Our Direct-to-Consumer business currently has limited international operations which would subject it to these foreign privacy laws.
+Our Wholesale Sales and Ancillary Services segment maintains an office in Vienna, Austria that provides marketing support services for its international customers.
+We have evaluated these foreign privacy laws and their requirements, and believe we are currently in compliance in all material respects.
 Going forward, however, the expansion of our international operations could require us to change our business practices and may increase the costs and complexity of compliance.
-Also, a violation by the Company of this regulation could expose us to penalties and sanctions under the regulation.
+Also, a violation by the Company of these regulations could expose us to penalties and sanctions under the regulations.